-Researchers from across the globe and a myriad of disciplines working together on innovative projects related to neuroscience.
+Brainhack is a unique conference that convenes researchers from across the globe and a myriad of disciplines to work together on innovative projects related to neuroscience.

 Brainhack Global is dedicated to a harassment-free conference experience for everyone.